-Link to the Massachusetts Butterfly Atlas, probably the most regionally-relevant, on-line ID resource for butterfly enthusiasts in our area.
+Massachusetts Butterfly Atlas, probably the most regionally-relevant, on-line ID resource for butterfly enthusiasts in our area.

-Link to Butterflies of Massachusetts, Sharon Stichter's in-depth and enthralling consideration of the butterflies just to our east; lots of locally relevant info. on ecology, trends and other conundrums.
+The Butterflies of Massachusetts, Sharon Stichter's in-depth and enthralling consideration of the butterflies just to our east; lots of locally relevant info. on ecology, trends and other conundrums.

-Link to Butterflies and Moths of North America, a good web site for overall distributions and information.
+Butterflies and Moths of North America, a good web site for overall distributions and information.

-The NABA sightings list, a nice way to find out what other people, elsewhere are seeing.
+NABA sightings list, a nice way to find out what other people, elsewhere are seeing.

 Dick Walton's nifty skipper ID resources, in case you want to know, or at least appreciate, these little butterflies.